 Applications Removed from the Consent Agenda for Individual Discussion: When this occurs, typically, the Board chair will call the application for individual discussion right after the consent agenda is approved.
 The Board members will discuss, consider and possibly take action regarding the application.
 The Board may approve the application, issue a denial, or may make a combination of approval with an action.
 The Board may instead ask for additional information (FAIR letter) and table the application until the requested information has been received.
 Once received, the application is placed on the next available Board meeting agenda for substantive review.

 BOARD APPROVAL - What happens next?

 It takes about three (3) business days, not including the day of the Board meeting, for Board staff to complete all the associated data entry and approval letters for all applications approved by the Board.
 There are three documents sent by email:

-Issuance of the License: Once the initial license fee and issuance request form are received and processed, your license will be issued.
-This is first processed in the data base, entered into the Board's Great Register, and then the receipt and wallet card are generated.
+Issuance of the License: Once the initial license fee and issuance request form are received and processed, the license will be issued.
+This is first processed in the database, entered into the Board's Great Register, and then the receipt and wallet card are generated.
 The receipt and wallet card are sent by email as a PDF.
 Hard copies are not being sent.
 The commemorative wall certificate is sent at a later date by mail.
 Due to the backlog, these have been delayed by several months.

 Once the license has been issued, a licensee can verify their license and make sure their information is correct in our database by searching their last name in the directory which is linked from our website.
 The path is Directory Search > Director Search.
 The second Directory Search will take you to another state website and the e.licensing search engine.
 When searching, less is more.
 Search just Last name and Board, or Last name and First name to garner the best results.
 If you fill in all the fields, you'll most likely receive no results.